- Why maintaining a positive relationship with the seller is so important.

 Check out the full conversation below.

-When Acquisition Entrepreneurs begin their business buying journey with Acquira, we walk them through the process of defining their unique investment thesis.
+When an Acquisition Entrepreneur begins their business buying journey with Acquira, we walk them through the process of defining their unique investment thesis.
 An investment thesis allows you to lay out your risk tolerance in order to quickly and efficiently disqualify bad deals or identify good deals.

 An investment thesis can be built around a number of criteria, including geographic scope, industry, brand moat, company culture, and more.
 Whatever criteria you use, the thesis will help to remove subjective opinions and emotions from the analysis of a deal, as well as quickly screen opportunities and separate the signal from the noise.